|

 created the great tanninim (keeteeLXX) and every living creature

-that moves, with which the waters swarmed after their kind.”
-These “great tanninim”
+that moves, with which the waters swarmed after their kind.

 must have been the most remarkable creatures in the sea to be singled out this way in the Creation account.
 They are the great sea monsters of which legends abound around the world.
-The word "great" indicates that many of them grew to enormous sizes.
-(NAS has here “great sea monsters”; NKJ has “great
+The description great

-The tanninim are clearly listed in Genesis among the creatures that live in the water, even though some of these great beasts, like Behemoth (see Description in Job and Job 40 below), had feet and could walk on the earth.
-This identification, as we will see below, comes from the considerable amount of time these creatures spent in the water, as did Behemoth himself ("under the lotus plants, in the shelter of the reeds and the marsh," Job 40:21).
+The tanninim are listed in Genesis among the creatures that live in the water, even though some of these great beasts, like Behemoth (see Description in Job and Job 40 below), had feet and could walk on the earth.
+This identification, as we will see below, comes from the considerable amount of time these creatures spent in the water, as did Behemoth himself (under the lotus plants, in the shelter of the reeds and the marsh,

 originally have been some kind of dinosaur-like creature.
 Why?
 Because he only began to slither on the ground after the